 The terms of reference of the Audit Committee cover such issues as membership and the frequency of meetings, as mentioned above, together with requirements of any quorum for and the right to attend meetings.
 The responsibilities of the Audit Committee covered in its terms of reference include the following: external audit, financial reporting, internal controls and risk management.
 The terms of reference also set out the authority of the committee to carry out its responsibilities.

 The Code recommends that the Audit Committee comprises at least three members (or two, in the case of smaller companies) who are all independent non-executive directors and includes one member with recent and relevant financial experience.
-The Audit Committee comprises three members, two of whom are independent Non-Executive Directors: Ed Borkowski, Dr John Brown and Professor Johan Kördel.
+The Audit Committee comprises two members, both of whom are independent Non-Executive Directors: Ed Borkowski and Dr John Brown.
 The committee is chaired by Ed Borkowski who is independent and is considered to have recent and relevant financial experience.

-The Remuneration Committee has responsibility for determining the specific remuneration packages for each of the Executive Directors and certain senior executives of the Group, including pension rights and any compensation payments, and recommending and monitoring the level and structure of remuneration for senior management, and the implementation of share option, or other performance related schemes.
+The Remuneration Committee has responsibility for determining the specific remuneration packages for the Executive Director and certain senior executives of the Group, including pension rights and any compensation payments, and recommending and monitoring the level and structure of remuneration for senior management, and the implementation of share option, or other performance related schemes.
 It will normally meet at least three times a year.

 The terms of reference of the Remuneration Committee cover such issues as membership and the frequency of meetings, as mentioned above, together with requirements for quorum and the right to attend meetings.
 The responsibilities of the Remuneration Committee covered in its terms of reference include the following: determining and monitoring policy on and setting levels of remuneration, termination, performance-related pay, pension arrangements, reporting and disclosure, share incentive plans and remuneration consultants.
 The terms of reference also set out the reporting responsibilities and the authority of the committee to carry out its responsibilities.

 The Code recommends that the Remuneration Committee comprises at least three members (or two, in the case of smaller companies) who are all independent non-executive directors one of whom may be the Chairman (but who may not chair the Remuneration Committee).
-The Remuneration Committee comprises four members two of whom are independent Non-Executive Directors: Dr John Brown, Ed Borkowski, Pieter van der Meer and Scott Byrd.
+The Remuneration Committee comprises three members who are independent Non-Executive Directors: Dr John Brown, Ed Borkowski and Scott Byrd.
 The committee is chaired by Dr John Brown.

 The Nomination Committee is responsible for considering and making recommendations to the Board in respect of appointments to the Board, the Board committees and the chairmanship of the Board committees.
 It is also responsible for keeping the structure, size and composition of the Board under regular review, and for making recommendations to the Board with regard to any changes necessary, taking into account the skills and expertise that will be needed on the Board in the future.
 The Nomination Committee’s terms of reference deal with such things as membership, quorum and reporting responsibilities.
 The Nomination Committee will normally meet at least twice a year.

 The Code recommends that a majority of the members of the Nomination Committee should be independent non-executive directors.
-The Nomination Committee comprises four members, the majority of whom are independent Non-Executive Directors: Patrick Vink, Dr John Brown, Ed Borkowski and Pieter van der Meer.
-The committee is chaired by Patrick Vink.
+The Nomination Committee comprises three members, the majority of whom are independent Non-Executive Directors: Scott Byrd, Dr John Brown and Alessandro Della Chà.
+The committee is chaired by Scott Byrd.